Iris1e27/specified-hotel-management-system/README.md

 A database coursework to complete some specific functions about simple hotel management system.

 ## Brief requirement description
 1.Room Booking Requirements with guest and staff mode.
+(Hotel room layout has been provided by a picture.)

 2.Food Service Requirements.
+(Chefs' list with workdays and dishes have been provided by a table.)

 ## User manual